LavenderSnek/ShimejiEE-cross-platform/README.md

 https://github.com/LavenderSnek/ShimejiEE-cross-platform

-The releases aren't updated frequently, so build it from source for the latest release.
+The releases aren't updated frequently, [build from source](docs/building.md) for the latest version.

 This project is a fork of [Kilkakon's shimeji version](http://kilkakon.com/shimeji) and incorporates the work from [nonowarn's shimeji4mac](https://github.com/nonowarn/shimeji4mac)